cloudmesh/technologies/chapters/tech/e-science-central.md

 data types. e-SC workflow engine only supports three data types:
 data-wrapper: rectangular data that have rows and columns.
 Each row represents an instance.
 file-wrapper: a file or list of files.
-Since the workflow system doesn’t know the content of the file, interpretation must be handled by service code.
+Since the workflow system doesn't know the content of the file, interpretation must be handled by service code.
 object-wrapper: a serialized Java object [@fa18-523-68-hiden-eSC:2012].